smellems/gcconnex/docs/CodeGCC/TeamOSS_HackerSlides.md

 ## ToDo
 * Embed videos using HTML5
+* Embed Etherpads in GCConnex
-* Install Etherpad insde the GC fireall
+* Install Etherpad inside the GC fireall
 * Add filter to Other departments Activity tab so that you can select a department
 * Format time using ISO date format